intel/dffml/docs/contributing/dev_env.rst

    This docs without ``/master/`` in the URL are built from the latest release.

-   The docs with ``/master/`` in the URL are built from the *master* branch.
+   The docs with ``/master/`` in the URL are built from the *main* branch.
-   The master branch is what you get when you clone the Git repo, which we're about to do.
+   The main branch is what you get when you clone the Git repo, which we're about to do.

 Installing to your home directory will reduce permissions issues.
 To do